SSO vs. Federated Identity Management: A Guide

 Choosing the Right Combination

 Identity architecture should evolve with organizational needs.
-Most start with SSO to improve employee experience and security.
-As external collaboration grows, FIM becomes necessary.
-When workloads span clouds and automation pipelines, WIF completes the picture.
+Many teams start with SSO to reduce password friction for employees.
+As external collaboration grows, FIM handles cross-organization trust.
+When workloads span clouds and automation pipelines, WIF covers the machine layer.

 • Unified identity controls for all users and workloads.